MarkBaggett/504lab/docs/solution.md

 What is the Parent process id number of the backdoor?
 ```

 Now you need to find out what the Parent Process ID is.
 The easiest way to see this is to use a graphical tool such as process explorer or process hacker.
 But installing a tool on a system for incident response in sloppy.
 Instead you can use wmic to query this information.
 For example, `wmic process where (processid = 1234) get parentprocessid` would show you the parent processid for process 1234.
-You will want to run this one in a command prompt rather than your powershell prompt.
+You will want to run this one in a command prompt rather than your PowerShell prompt.  .
+Change that command to reflect the correct process id for the backdoor and run in at your command prompt.
+If you would like to get this same information from PowerShell you still need to query WMI, but that can be done through the Get-WmiObject applet.

 ```
 C:\Windows\system32>wmic process where (processid = 6392) get parentprocessid